 14. Share the reel in your stories

 Share the reel to your stories to let your followers know that you have posted something new.
 Your story views will count towards the total reel views, so that’s an additional benefit.
+However, try to make it something more than just a posted reel.
+Ask your audience something using a poll, make them anticipate it with your stories throughout the day, add a count down, ask them what they think the reel will be about… Include your audience and make it angaging.

 15. Engage with comments, reply and comment on other people’s posts

 Don’t post and ghost.
 Now is the time to engage with the community.
 Comment on other people’s posts (your followers, big accounts in your industry and your potential clients) and reply to comments on your new post.
 It’s also a good idea to engage with people before you post.
+If you have no idea how to even start, I have written a post all about engagement strategies on Instagram.
+Plus, you can also join an engagement challenge there.
+I guarantee you’ll see some amazing results from it.

 Let me know if you decide to try it yourself!
 Follow me on Instagram to get even more tips and tricks of content creation.